-Dear Abby: Couple’s difference in age causes girl’s family to worry
+Abby: Couple’s age difference causes family to worry

 Dear Abby: I’m 17 and dating this older guy.
 Everyone is afraid that one day I’ll just disappear, but he isn’t like that.
 I know him from when I was younger, and my dad and his dad were really close.
 People just don’t trust me, even though I have told them nothing but the full truth from the start.
 I’m happy.
 What should I do?